 With the increasingly unsettled nature of our times, people seem to be even more open to strange things.
 Jesus and His Apostles predicted this, of course, warning us that in the last days the enemy would ramp up his attempts to lead people astray (see, for example Jesus' discourses in Matthew 24 and Luke 21 and 1 Timothy 4:1 ff., 2 Timothy 3:1-9, etc.).

 Second, it's good to test things with plain old common sense.
-Many years ago I heard a woman give a prophetic word stating that financial prosperity would be ours if we would all just take out our wallets and jump up and down on them in Jesus' name.
-I still smile as I think of the expression on the pastor's face :-) But thankfully, common sense prevailed and our wallets were spared.
+Many years ago I heard a woman give a prophetic word saying that financial prosperity would be ours if we would all just take out our wallets and jump up and down on them in Jesus' name.
+I still smile as I think of the expression on the senior pastor's face :-) Thankfully, common sense prevailed and our wallets were spared.
 This is a humorous example, but other examples are not so obvious.
 For example, I have heard it said in some circles that "God wants to destroy your dignity in order to humble you."
 How ridiculous is that?
 Why would a loving Father destroy the dignity of one of his children?
 God may want to dismantle pride in some of His kids, but He protects the dignity of those He loves (those who wait for Him are never put to shame!
 Psalm 25:3).
 Other assaults on our common sense come when people suggest that God "took someone home" through death (Jesus died to conquer death, not use it to get someone to Heaven!), or when folks suggest that natural disasters are God's judgment (see my friend Steve Hill's excellent comments on this by clicking here.)

 Third, we can test things against history.
 Church history and history in general have many lessons to teach us about how people are led astray and the tragic results when that happens.
 History also helps us be alert to patterns that may help us become more discerning.
 For example, throughout the past few hundreds years of Western civilization, every time things have looked really bad there have been those who predict that Jesus' return is near.
-Now we all know that His return is certainly nearer now than ever before, but before we listen to those who drag out their charts and proof texts we may want to consider that this has always happened when things get bad.
+Now we all know that His return is certainly nearer now than ever before, but before we listen to those who drag out their charts and proof texts, we may want to consider that this has always happened when things get bad.
 Similar charts and prophecies of doom have occurred before.
 (I am not saying that we shouldn't pay attention to the signs of the times but that we will do well to take historical context into account when we do).

 Finally, and most importantly, we can test things against Scripture.
 Again, this may seem like a no-brainer, but I am amazed at how rarely this is done, especially in terms of things supernatural.
-Just because something appears to be a supernatural experience (like trips to Heaven, out of body experiences, seeing angels, etc.), that doesn't mean that it isn't to be weighed against Scripture.
+Just because something appears to be a supernatural experience (like trips to Heaven, out of body experiences, seeing angels, etc.), doesn't mean that it shouldn't be weighed against Scripture.
 Paul said that even an angel who announced a different gospel should be eternally condemned (Galatians 1:8-9), and 1 Thessalonians 5:21 says to "test everything" which would include visions and other supernatural experiences.
 And when we test such things, we test them against the whole of Scripture, not just a few short verses, comparing such things to what Scriptures shows us about the character of God and the nature of the New Covenant given to us through Jesus.
 I recently came across an example of this.
 I heard or read about a little child's trip to Heaven in which s/he was told that Christians are to start keeping the feasts of Israel!
-Anyone familiar with Paul's letters knows that such a statement is not trustworthy (Galatians comes to mind, along with Colossians 2:13-23), yet because the false teaching is couched in supernatural language some folks will naively embrace this and become entangled in something that will lead away from the grace-filled life in Jesus.
+Anyone familiar with Paul's letters knows that such a statement is not trustworthy (Galatians comes to mind, along with Colossians 2:13-23), yet, because the false teaching is couched in supernatural language, some folks will naively embrace this and become entangled in something that will lead them away from the grace-filled life in Jesus.

 I will write more about all of this next week.
 This is part one :-)